-The Piano Program offers a major in piano performance that combines a strong musical basis for a professional career with the broad humanistic interests embodied in a liberal arts education.
-The course of instruction focuses on the studio and includes private lessons, studio classes, piano repertoire, piano pedagogy, and accompanying classes.
-Electives are available in chamber music and other areas, allowing students to tailor a program to their individual needs.
+The major in piano performance focuses on private lessons, studio classes, piano repertoire, piano pedagogy, and accompanying classes.
 Frequent performances as a soloist and as an assisting musician develop skills in public presentation.
 Solo recitals, required in both the junior and senior years, are considered an integral part of the program.